open-aviation/tangram/docs/configuration.md

 # Configuration

-!!! warning
-    The new configuration and plugin system is under active development.
-APIs and configuration schemas may change.

 `tangram` is configured through a single `tangram.toml` file.
 This provides a centralized and clear way to manage the entire platform, from core services to plugins.

 ## Example `tangram.toml`